protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 expectation of living through another pleasant experience.
 Fate, though, has no such needs.
-She throws coins to bring closer those who listen, those who grew wings through the power of love for their self and the others, those who discovered the castle on the rock that once looked like an ordinary stone.
+She throws coins to bring closer those who listen, those who grew wings through the power of love for their self and the others, those who discovered the castle on the rock that the inattentive (e.g. egocentric) eye perceives as an ordinary stone.

-The dissociation between our self and our avatars is distilled in the presence with which we live.
+The dissociation between our self and our avatars is distilled in the here-and-now we live in.
 Life melts in Her hands.
 We know it.
 We do not worry though.
 We take each moment for what it is.
 There is no before or after that we need to obsess with (notice the parallel with my [interpretation of “Letter” by Socratis Malamas](https://protesilaos.com/interpretations/2022-06-29-malamas-letter/)).